culturecode/stagehand/Readme.md

 ## Database Migrations

 Both staging and production databases need to be migrated to allow syncing to occur.
-The default behaviour of db:migrate has been enhanced to migrate both staging and production databases.
 If the two databases have different schema versions, a `Stagehand::SchemaMismatch` exception will be raised when trying to sync.
+To simplify management, the default behaviour of db:migrate, db:rollback, and db:test:load_structure have been enhanced to migrate both staging and production databases.

 ### create_table